 Cisco Catalyst 9124AX Series Outdoor AP has multiple options that you can use to power the AP or join the AP to the controller.
-Section Connectors and Ports, on page 5 show the connectors and ports for C9124AXI and C9124AXD models.
+Section Connectors and Ports on the AP, on page 5 shows the connectors and ports for the AP models.

 The illustrations in this document show all the available connections for the AP.
-Unused connections are capped with a connector plug to ensure the watertight integrity of the AP.
+The connector plugs seal the unused connection ports to ensure that the AP is watertight.
 Liquid-tight adapters are provided for connector openings.
 You can install the adapters before or after deploying the AP.

-Connectors and Ports
+Connectors and Ports on the AP